swiftlang/swift-evolution/proposals/nnnn-playground-quicklook-api-revamp.md

 if the libraries promised support an IDE would effectively be compelled to provide it.)

-### Have `CustomPlaygroundConvertible` return an `Any?` instead of an `Any` ###
+### Have `CustomPlaygroundDisplayConvertible` return an `Any?` instead of an `Any` ###

-One alternative considered was to have `CustomPlaygroundConvertible` return an `Any?` instead of an `Any`.
+One alternative considered was to have `CustomPlaygroundDisplayConvertible` return an `Any?` instead of an `Any`.
 This would permit individual instances to opt-out of a custom playground description by returning nil instead of a concrete value or object.

-Although that capability is no longer present, in most cases implementors of `CustomPlaygroundConvertible` may return a custom description which closely mirrors their default description.
+Although that capability is no longer present, in most cases implementors of `CustomPlaygroundDisplayConvertible` may return a custom description which closely mirrors their default description.
 One big exception to this are classes which are considered core types, such as `NSView` and `UIView`, as one level of subclass may wish to customize its description while deeper level may wish to use the default description (which is currently a rendered image of the view).
-This proposal does not permit that; the second-level subclass must return a custom description one way or another, and due to the chaining nature of `CustomPlaygroundConvertible` implementations, it cannot return `self` and have that reliably indicate to the playground logger implementation that that means "don't use a custom description".
+This proposal does not permit that; the second-level subclass must return a custom description one way or another, and due to the chaining nature of `CustomPlaygroundDisplayConvertible` implementations, it cannot return `self` and have that reliably indicate to the playground logger implementation that that means "don't use a custom description".

 This issue seems to be limited enough that it should not tarnish the API design as a whole.
 Returning `Any` and not `Any?` is easier to understand, so this proposal opts to do that.
-Should this be a larger issue than anticipated, a future proposal could introduce a struct like `DefaultPlaygroundDescription<T>` which the playground logger would understand to mean "don't check for a `CustomPlaygroundConvertible` conformance on the wrapped value".
+Should this be a larger issue than anticipated, a future proposal could introduce a struct like `DefaultPlaygroundDescription<T>` which the playground logger would understand to mean "don't check for a `CustomPlaygroundDisplayConvertible` conformance on the wrapped value".

+### Alternate Names for `CustomPlaygroundDisplayConvertible` ###

+Finally, as this introduces a new protocol, there are other possible names:

+- `CustomPlaygroundRepresentable`
+- `CustomPlaygroundConvertible`
+- `CustomPlaygroundPreviewConvertible`
+- `CustomPlaygroundQuickLookConvertible`
+- `CustomPlaygroundValuePresentationConvertible`
+- `CustomPlaygroundPresentationConvertible`

+`CustomPlaygroundRepresentable` was rejected as it does not match the naming convention established by `CustomStringConvertible`/`CustomDebugStringConvertible`.
+`CustomPlaygroundConvertible` was rejected as not being specific enough -- types conforming to this protocol are not themselves convertible to playgrounds, but are instead custom convertible for playground display.
+`CustomPlaygroundPreviewConvertible` is very similar to `CustomPlaygroundDisplayConvertible`, but implies more about the presentation than is appropriate as a playground environment is free to display it any way it wants, not just as a "preview". `CustomPlaygroundQuickLookConvertible` was rejected as it potentially invokes the to-be-removed `PlaygroundQuickLook` enum.
+`CustomPlaygroundValuePresentationConvertible` and
+`CustomPlaygroundPresentationConvertible` were rejected as too long of names for the protocol.